-A council member may appeal their removal to the Executive Director of MACS for review.
+A council member may appeal their removal to the Executive Director for review.
 The decision of the Executive Director will be final.

-The principal of MacKillop Catholic Regional College acts on delegation by the MACS Executive Director, who in turn acts on delegations from the MACS board.
+The principal of MacKillop College acts on delegation by the Executive Director, who in turn acts on delegations from the MACS board.
 No delegation of power prevents the exercise of a power directly by the Executive Director or the MACS board, as relevant.
-For the avoidance of doubt, the MACS Executive Director and board reserve the power to remove a council member from office (except the custodian of mission) if they are of an opinion that the circumstances are deserving of such action.
+For the avoidance of doubt, the Executive Director and board reserve the power to remove a council member from office (except the custodian of mission) if they are of an opinion that the circumstances are deserving of such action.

-5. The role of individual council members
+5. Role of the individual council members